General Rules

 14.3.
 Correspondence should be delivered in the pool box located inside SSSC.

 14.4.
-Correspondence other than result cards or those e-mailed should be placed in a sealed envelope with the relevant recipient clearly written on the front. i.e. “FINES SECRETARY – MACCLESFIELD POOL LEAGUE”.
+Correspondence should be placed in a sealed envelope with the relevant recipient clearly written on the front. i.e. “FINES SECRETARY – MACCLESFIELD POOL LEAGUE”.
 Also if any money is enclosed this should also be clearly written on the front. i.e. £5.00 FINE MONEY ENCLOSED”.

-14.7.
-For any points, general queries or fixture problems during the season, enquires are to be made to the Fixtures Secretary at either the Captains Meeting or if deemed necessary by ringing before 9.00pm in the evening.
+14.6.
+For any points, general queries or fixture problems during the season, enquiries are to be made to the Fixtures Secretary at either the Captains Meeting or if deemed necessary by ringing before 8.00pm in the evening.

 15. GENERAL